 When submitting a short story to a magazine, webzine or small-press anthology, you send in the whole story.
-More and more short story outlets accept or insist on submission by email, which makes life a whole lot easier for the author-especially if you're submitting overseas.
+More and more short story outlets accept or insist on submission by email, which makes life a whole lot easier for the author.